Clarence Odbody: In It's a Wonderful Life

 He sees that his old boss Emil Gower, the town druggist, had accidentally poisoned the child's prescription and is now a derelict hobo, shunned by everyone after having served twenty years in prison for manslaughter.
 George was not around to prevent Gower's deadly mistake when he worked there.

 George finds that his alternate timeline wife, Mary Hatch, is a spinster librarian.
-Violet, a girl who formerly had a crush on George, is also unmarried and has become the town tramp.
-Ernie the cabbie and Bert the cop are both divorced, poor and miserable, living in barely habitable shacks in Potter's Field, the most derelict area of town.
+Violet, a girl who formerly had a crush on George, has never received the compassion and help George had given her.
+Without his kindness, she became stuck in the cruel sex industry: treated horribly in life by men who were not at all like George.
+Then there is Ernie the cabbie and Bert the cop, both divorced, poor and miserable, living in barely habitable shacks in Potter's Field, the most derelict area of town.
 Clarence tells George that he was not there to build Bailey Park, where hardworking people could live in dignity with their families.

 George finds that the town has been renamed "Pottersville" in honor of the wealthy but heartless Henry F. Potter, who appears to have taken over Bedford Falls and turned it into a sleazy and dangerous place filled with whiskey bars, crime, pawnshops, violence, seedy entertainment establishments, and unhappy people with meaningless, amoral lives.

 As George comes to realize the disaster that would befall all those he loves if he had never lived, he desperately desires to return to his life, even though it means he would be going to jail.
 George is then restored to his previous life, a life which he now enthusiastically embraces.
 He returns to his home, where all his family and friends are gathering to give George whatever is needed to make up for what Mr. Potter stole, culminating in an advance of $25,000 from his wealthy industrialist friend Sam Wainwright.
 Clarence hides his copy of The Adventures of Tom Sawyer on the tree where George will find it first.
 The dedication reads "Thanks for the wings!" whereupon a bell on the family Christmas Tree rings, signifying the feat.